franziskawich/four-card-feature-section/README.md

 I tried to use the property `column-count` for medium sized devices but that caused problems with the box-shadow, which then got slightly cut off.
 So I used flexbox instead.
 I used Grid for larger devices and I was a bit surprised that creating grid areas was all that was needed to achieve the layout goal.

 I learned that you can change the `text-decoration-style` to curvy.
 I thought that was funny, although I did not use it.
-It looks like a teacher corrected a student`s exam. 😅
+It looks like a teacher corrected a student's exam. 😅

 Oddly enough, I had a bit of trouble with the small coloured borders at the top of the four cards.
 At first I thought I could use a `box-shadow`, but then a simple `border-top` was the solution.